Home

 Moral Dilemma

-He chooses the least destructive clinical option, even when every available option violates some form of consent or comfort.
+He chooses the least destructive clinical option, even when every available option violates some form of consent

 Under Threat

-He becomes more controlled and precise, using information and structure to contain panic.
+He becomes more controlled and precise, using information and structure to contain panic

 Loved Ones in Danger

-He would protect through planning and institutional leverage rather than emotional display.
+He would protect through planning and institutional leverage rather than emotional display

 Given Power

-He uses power to create treatment conditions, but must constantly guard against care becoming coercion.
+He uses power to create treatment conditions, but must constantly guard against care becoming coercion

 Strengths